 Lawson and Berry is a Georgia law firm that is devoted entirely to DUI Defense.
 You will not find any general practitioners here!
-Richard Lawson is a former Georgia DUI Prosecutor and has over twenty years' experience in DUI law.
+Richard Lawson is a former Georgia DUI Prosecutor and has over twenty five years' experience in DUI law.
 Please see his reviews on Avvo and contact our office for a free, no-obligation consultation.

 If you have been arrested for DUI in Kennesaw or elsewhere in Cobb County, you only have thirty days from the date of your arrest to file a request for an Administrative License Suspension (ALS) hearing or request an ignition interlock device.
 If you do not request an ALS hearing, your Georgia driver's license will be automatically suspended.
 The filing fee is $150.
 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended with no chance for a restricted permit.